Boo Buie: Personal life

 Buie's half-brother, Talor Battle, played college basketball at Penn State and professionally overseas.
 Talor Battle joined the Northwestern's men's basketball program as an assistant coach in May 2021, staying with Buie's team for his final three seasons before leaving Northwestern.
-In June 2024, he was named to Ohio State's coaching staff.
+In June 2024, he was named to Ohio State's coaching staff and in 2025 returned to his alma mater on Penn State's staff.